AllstaRawR/FILFY/README.md

 Monops for doing the same as Czasior, to the point that I keep confusing you two in my head, Clearing for their contribution to automating FOMODs, Alaxouche for being my punching bag,
-ChickenMike for all of the C.R.A.P.﻿
+ChickenMike for all of the C.R.A.P.﻿,
 Angie ﻿for asking me to make various mods multiple times, Blackread﻿ for being a wonderful support and pointing out my errors.